What do you know about us already?

 We know how to work safely in the countries where we operate.
 In each one, we regularly conduct risk assessments to help form our safety plans.
 Our people are our strength.
 It’s important we train everyone in Raleigh’s safety systems.
 The plans developed in the countries we work in are overseen by a team in our London Head Office who are always here to provide support, should it be needed.
 We also have permanent offices in the countries where we work and trained medical professionals on all of our programmes.

 The most common issues for volunteers to face are minor medical ailments which can crop up as they are travelling to a new place – stomach upsets, bites, stings etc. In case anything more serious was to occur, our safety systems and training kicks in.
 The country teams can contact our safety team in the UK 24 hours a day so incidents can be reported and responded to quickly.
 We deal with all issues individually and decide on the best course of action depending on what’s happened and who is involved, always making decisions with a ‘safety first’ approach.
 Of course, if anything serious happens your child’s emergency contacts would be informed.
 We ask all volunteers for the contact details of two people who are responsible adults able to take important calls in case of an emergency.
-They must be available by phone for the duration of their expedition.

 Got a specific medical question?